 Investment Policy

-(Approval Date – 10/30/2014)
+(Approval Date – 10/30/2014; Revised February 19, 2018)

 INTRODUCTION

 This Investment Policy Statement (IPS) defines the investment policy, guidelines and performance objectives applicable to the investment assets of Martha & Mary Lutheran Services in accordance with the standards of care and prudence outlined in the Washington State Uniform Prudent Management of Institutional Funds Act (UPMIFA).
 The purpose of this document is threefold.
 First, it will constitute the plan for investing the assets.
 Second, it will serve as a communications tool between the Finance Committee (the “Committee”) and the Investment Consultants.
 Third, these guidelines will provide a framework to measure the ongoing progress of the investment(s).